jfqd/kivitendo_rest_api/README.md

 The api is protected by http-basic.
 Do not forget to protect these secrets by using https!

-The default in- and output is in xml, but you can use json too.
+The default in- and output is in xml-format, but you can use json too.
 Just add `.json` to the end of the path.

-All following samples will use xml.
+All following samples will use the xml as the exchange-format.

 ### Get a list of all customers